Mugambi99/Machine-Learning/KMeans/Readme.md

 - Python 3
 - pandas
-- numpy
+- NumPy
-- scikit-learn
+- sci-kit-learn
 - matplotlib

 ## Code

-The main code for performing K-means clustering on the dataset is available in the `kmeans_clustering.ipynb` Jupyter Notebook.
+The main code for performing K-means clustering on the dataset is available in the `customer_segmentation.ipynb` Jupyter Notebook.
 It covers the following steps:

 1. Loading and exploring the dataset
 2. Preprocessing the data (if required)